utah-cs4470-sp23/class/assignment6/README.md

 (you can choose which one you don't implement):

 - Constant folding for the basic math operations
-- Constant propagation for integers, floats, and booleans
+- Constant propagation for integers, floats, and Booleans
 - Dead code elimination for unused variables and dead branches
 - Loop fusion for `array` expressions
 - Peephole optimization for constant integer `sum` expressions